Fieldwork apprentice Hannah Roe sampling in Iceland © Hannah Roe

 These awards are supported through the generous donation of John and Anne Alexander and are part of a portfolio of grants, the Alexander Awards, to support and enthuse students from less advantaged backgrounds through fieldwork.
 The Alexander Awards also support fieldwork through the Geographical Fieldwork Grants and A Level residential field study courses in the UK.

 Not quite what you’re looking for?
 Find a grant.

 Every year we support over 40 student fieldwork projects, from PhD students collecting data for their dissertation to groups of undergraduates looking to get out into the field for the first time.

 We support a range of field and desk-based research projects, from established researchers undertaking cutting edge fieldwork to early career academics working on smaller projects.

 Our independent travel grants support challenging and inspiring geographical journeys and expeditions all over the world.

-Grants to support secondary school fieldwork and expeditions, and innovation in teaching geography at secondary and higher education level.
+Grants to support school fieldwork and expeditions, and innovation in teaching geography at secondary and higher education level.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.